"In honour of you guys, we're naming this band

-- In the latest The Tomb of Dracula series, starring Marvel horror mainstay Blade, it's indirectly implied that a vampyre is completely different from a vampire.
+- In the 2004 The Tomb of Dracula mini-series, starring Marvel horror mainstay Blade, it's indirectly implied that a vampyre is completely different from a vampire.
 From the context, they're apparently analogous to the real life vampire subculture, except they hobnob with actual vampires and are really obnoxious about it.

 - The "Wi'tch" series of novels.